hacks-guide/Guide_3DS/docs/finalizing-setup.md

 Pretendo is a replacement service for the Nintendo Network, which resurrects online services from the now shut down Nintendo Network.
 It also revives the Miiverse service, via juxtaposition.
 The official guide can be found [here](https://pretendo.network/docs/install/3ds).

+**Note: Pretendo does not support every online service, however work is being done to achieve this.**

 ::: info

 For information on using GodMode9's various features, check out the [GodMode9 Usage](godmode9-usage) and [Dumping Titles and Game Cartridges](dumping-titles-and-game-cartridges) pages.